Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 An app project named `Photo Album Native` has already been created for you.
 This app project contains a NativeScript project named `Photo Album Native Code` where you will implement the core logic of your application.
 The NativeScript project is provisioned with a few images and an SDK which you will need later on.
 The `Photo Album Native Code` project is now opened, and let's first quickly examine its structure:

 * **app** This folder contains the entire app functionality.
+* **App_Resources** This folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.
+* **res** This folder contains a few preloaded images for the purposes of the quick-start tutorial.
-* * **app.css** This is the main CSS file of the application.
+* **app.css** This is the main CSS file of the application.
 The styles you define here are applied to the content of all pages.
-* * **app.js** This module contains application specific code, such as which page is the starting page of the application.
+* **app.js** This module contains application specific code, such as which page is the starting page of the application.
+* **everlive.all.min.js** This is the JavaScript SDK for the Telerik Backend Services that we will use later in this tutorial.
 * **LICENSE** This file describes the license which protects the application's code.
 * **main-page.js** This is the main JavaScript file used to implement the business logic of the initial page.
 * **main-page.xml** This is the file used to implement the UI of the initial page.
 * **package.json** This file contains meta information for your project such as name, author, version.
-* **App_Resources** This folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.
+* **package.json** This file describes what modules (a.k.a widgets or components) you have loaded for your projects.
+All NativeScript projects start with a default set of modules known as `tns-core-modules`.

 ### Step 2.
 Define the user interface